davecharles/kafka_demo_docs/source/docs/001-Getting-Started.md

 The following sections provide more details on these requirements.

-### Terminal
+### Terminal and Code Editor
-For many of the commands described we will need to have a suitable terminal application.
+We will need to have a suitable terminal application where we can issue various commands (e.g. start Kafka or run the apps).
+We will also need a code editor to author our producer and consumer code.

 ### Git
 Git is a version control system (VCS).
 We need it to clone the